drfenixion/freecad.robotcad/README.md

 You also can install RobotCAD manually via FreeCAD Addon manager by [Installation](#Installation) section

+RobotCAD will not work with CROSS workbench (same namespace).
+Remove CROSS before install RobotCAD.

 #### Update RobotCAD

 use commands in RobotCAD directory